Skip to main content

 4

-Describe the problem clearly with dates and what you purchased
+Describe the problem clearly, with dates and what you purchased

 5

-Attach receipts, emails, or photos as evidence if available
+Attach receipts, emails, or photos as evidence

 6